Dealing With Rainy Workdays

 Have you heard that most heart attacks occur on Monday mornings?

-This will come as a shocker, but the best guess is that the reason is a sharp rise in stress as people prepare for work after a few days off.
+This will come as a shocker, but one guess is that it’s because people suffer a sharp rise in stress when getting ready for work after a few days off.

 Thankfully, I was spared a heart attack because of work, but I did suffer broken-heartedness about it for decades—that was long enough for me to finally find the courage to charter new work territory.